 Crack NDA Written Exam in your First Attempt– Follow these Tips

 The Admit Card

 After applying online, the wait for the admit card begins, which is released by UPSC before 1 month (or so) of the written exam.
-All the information and instructions regarding exam are given in the admit card.
-Without admit card no one can participate in the written exam.
+All the information and instructions regarding the exam are given on the admit card.
+Without an admit card no one can participate in the written exam.
 The admit card will be delivered to the address mentioned in the application form, and if due to any reason someone did not receive the NDA hall ticket, then it can be download from the official UPSC website.